-The supervisor will evaluate the student's overall performance against specific performance objectives using the following rating scale:
+The preceptor/supervisor/instructor will evaluate the student's overall performance against specific performance objectives using the following rating scale:

-4 The student is able to perform this task competently or demonstrates this behaviour consistently; the student is able to work independently.
-3 The student meets expectations in this area but requires more experience and/or confidence.
-The student sometimes requires assistance or direction, but commonly shows skill in this area.
-2 The student consistently performs below expectations in this area and/or requires significant support to complete the task or demonstrate the behaviour.
+The student is able to perform this task competently or 4 demonstrates this behaviour consistently; the student is able to work independently.
+The student meets expectations in this area, but requires 3 more experience and/or confidence.
+The student sometimes 3 requires assistance or direction, but commonly shows skill in this area.
+The student consistently performs below expectations in this 2 area and/or requires significant support to complete the task 2 or demonstrate the behaviour.
 The student requires further training and/or experience to be competent in this area.
-1 The student has not learned or attempted to learn the skills required for this task or behaviour.
-The student requires significant further training/experience and is not workplace-ready in this area. n/a This task or behaviour does not apply to this area.
+1 The student has not learned or attempted to learn the skills 1 required for this task or behaviour.
+The student requires significant further training/experience and is not workplace- ready in this area. n/a This task or behaviour does not apply to this area.
+No An opportunity for this task or behaviour was not available opportunity during the practicum.

-Specific examples should be provided if a performance objective is rated at a performance objective is not met or requires more experience.
-If there are any concerns regarding the student's skills or progress, the supervisor should notify the designated NorQuest staff as soon as possible.
+Specific examples should be provided if a performance objective is rated at two (2) or less.
+If possible, students should receive feedback, direction, and opportunities to improve the rating.
+If there are any concerns regarding the student's skills or progress, the preceptor should notify the site supervisor and designated NorQuest staff as soon as possible.